VB-algebroid morphisms and representations up to homotopy

 \section{Abstract}

-We show in this paper that the correspondence between $2$-term representations up to homotopy and $\mathcal{VB}$-algebroids, established in \cite{rajan}, holds also at the level of morphisms, proving in particular that such correspondence is an equivalence of categories.
-As an application we study the relationship between IM-foliations on a Lie algebroid $A$ \cite{j_o} (the infinitesimal notion of ideal systems \cite{mackenzie}) and subrepresentations of the adjoint representation of $A$.
+We show in this paper that the correspondence between $2$-term representations up to homotopy and $\mathcal{VB}$-algebroids, established in \cite{GrMe10a}, holds also at the level of morphisms.
+This correspondence is hence an equivalence of categories.
+As an application, we study foliations and distributions on a Lie algebroid, that are compatible both with the linear structure and the Lie algebroid structure.
+In particular, we show how infinitesimal ideal systems in a Lie algebroid $A$ are related with subrepresentations of the adjoint representation of $A$.